gvwilson/thirdbit/src/fiction/madica/index.md

 "Oh, you mean a saber-toothed tiger!"
 Ike nodded vigorously, which made his windshield flap up and down.
 "I read about them!
 But the correct name for a giant sloth is 'megatherium'.
 It was in the same book.
-There was this picture of them fighting, and---"
+There was this picture of them fighting, and—"

 "Do you mind!?"
 Mr. Poudell's thundered.
 "This is my first proper super-villain speech, and you have quite gone and spoiled it, thank you